nirajan0bohara/catalogue_app/README.md

 # catalogue_app

-A new Flutter catalogue project by
+A new Flutter catalogue project by Nirajan Bohara

 ## Getting Started